 Unsure where to start?
-Our Oolong Tea Sampler offers a broad mix of oolongs to try, and you can always create your own oolong sampler by mixing and matching sample size orders of whichever oolongs appeal to you.
+Our Oolong Tea Sampler offers a broad mix of loose-leaf oolong teas, and you can always create your own oolong sampler by mixing and matching sample-size orders of whichever oolongs appeal to you.

 Oolong Tea FAQ's

 In Chinese, wu-long means "black dragon."
 The name refers to the long, dark, slender leaves of certain types of oolong tea (such as our Oriental Beauty Oolong).